 Line control – How to improve your presentation with special casts and mending.

 You’ve hooked a fish: Playing, Landing, Photos, & Release

 Cereal, toast, oatmeal, muffins, bagels, coffee, tea, etc.

-Attendees will divide into 2 groups and will rotate between fishing technique classes and casting classes.
+Attendees will divide into 2 groups, novices and intermediates, and will rotate between fishing technique classes and casting classes.

-9am – 12pm – Fishing technique and casting instruction
+9am – 12pm – Fishing techniques classes and outside casting instruction.

 12pm – Lunch – Build your own fresh deli sandwich from a selection of breads, meats and cheeses, chips, and dessert